Day of the Week Calculator

 - This is also the day where most job applications are submitted.

-- One of the most well-known Tuesday is Black Tuesday, which was Tuesday, October 29th, 1929.
+- One of the most well-known Tuesdays is Black Tuesday, which was Tuesday, October 29th, 1929.
 This was the day of the Great Stock Market Crash, and the start of the Great Depression.

 - While Ash Wednesday mainly refers to the Christian holy day of prayer, fasting, and repentance, it can also refer to a series of bushfires that occurred in south-eastern Australia in 1983.
 The bushfires are considered one of the biggest disasters in Australian history; 75 people died, and over $300 million in damage.